YottaDB/YDB-Web-Server/README.md

  - It is completely stateless.
  - It runs plain RESTful web services rather than implementing a custom protocol.
  - It does not introduce any new data structures.
- - It fully supports JSON out of the box; XML is also supported.
+ - It fully supports JSON out of the box, automatically encoding and decoding JSON requests.
  - It is simple to deploy.
  - The software can also serve file-system based resources that can take advantage of the web services.
+ - Optional gzip compression

 # Installation instructions
 ## Dependencies
+- YottaDB must be installed
-- Operational: gzip (optional), date, sed.
+- Operational: mkpasswd (supplied by whois package), gzip (optional), date.
-- Installer only: cmake.
+- Installer only: cmake, pkg-config, C compiler (either GCC or Clang).

 ## Installation
-The tests are not imported as the plugin support is intended to be ran on production envrionments.
+Download this repository (git or [download zip](https://gitlab.com/YottaDB/Util/YDB-Web-Server/-/archive/master/YDB-Web-Server-master.zip) and unzip)

-Create a build directory:
+Create a build directory in the root of the repository:

     mkdir build
     cd build